getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 Not as nice as the false promise of `Object.assign(..)` (being that it's shallow only), but it's better than the manual approach by a fair bit, I think.
 It is still unfortunately verbose and repetitive, though.

-The previous snippet's approach works because I'm hacking the destructuring and defaults mechansim to do the property `=== undefined` checks and assignment decisions for me.
+The previous snippet's approach works because I'm hacking the destructuring and defaults mechanism to do the property `=== undefined` checks and assignment decisions for me.
 It's a trick in that I'm destructuring `config` (see the `= config` at the end of the snippet), but I'm reassigning all the destructured values right back into `config`, with the `config.options.enable` assignment references.

 Still too much, though.
 Let's see if we can make anything better.